Wildlife in our churchyard

 Nesting boxes, a bird-feeding station and a small pond provide hospitality to visitors including white and red-tailed bumblebees, azure damselflies, frogs, shieldbugs and newts.
 Please do read her wildlife conservation update from April 2020.

 We have also included our 2023 annual 'Count on Nature' audit which records the flora and fauna identified on 6.6.23.
-Apologies for not recognising more insects!
-We will look for more expert help with this next year (2024).
+We are updating our list from 2025 to try to include all flowers, plants, insects, beasties and birds that have been identified over the years.

-We have recently been awarded the Bronze Level Eco Church Award with the environmental charity A Rocha. ecochurch.arocha.org.uk/.
-Our next challenge will be the Silver Level!
+We have achieved the Silver Level Eco Church Award with the environmental charity A Rocha. ecochurch.arocha.org.uk/.
+Our next challenge will be the Gold Level!

 Marton_wildlife_conservation_2020_update_pdf_version_1, PDF